GENIVI/genivi-dev-platform/README.md

-meta-ivi-demo: the Yocto layer for the GENIVI Demo Platform
+meta-genivi-demo: the Yocto layer for the GENIVI Demo Platform
 ===========================================================

 This layer provides a GENIVI Demo Platform (GDP)image build.
 The layer